 The ring is on your finger and the wedding planning process is underway—and now it's time to get your guests in the loop.
-Your first step: Send a wedding save-the-date card.
-This pre-invitation mailing officially announces your wedding date and lets your guests know they should clear their calendars).
+Your first step is to send a save-the-date card (aka the pre-invitation that officially announces your wedding date and lets your guests know they should clear their calendars).
 But you have to do it right.
 Below, find out what save the date etiquette mistakes not to make while giving your guests the heads up.

-It's best to be clear about who's invited to the wedding, even this far in advance.
-Always call your best friend's boyfriend by his nickname?
-Now's the time to find out what's on his birth certificate.
-By including the actual names of every intended guest on the envelope, you're less likely to have any assumed invitees (like your third cousin's new boyfriend), or general confusion (is your seven-year-old niece invited?).
+It's best to be as clear as possible about who's invited to the wedding, even this far in advance.
+By including the actual names of every intended guest on the envelope, you're less likely to have any assumed plus-ones (like your second cousin's new boyfriend), or general confusion (is your 7-year-old niece invited?).
 Being up front about who's invited also gives families with uninvited kids ample time to plan for child care, and out-of-towners time to figure out hotel room shares.